 Still convinced July might be the perfect month for your Parisian sojourn?
 If so, read on for my tips on what to pack, weather and a few ideas on how to spend your time.

 July Weather Trends in Paris– & Some Packing Tips

 While there can be sweltering, humid days in July– especially right before those inevitable summer storms– average monthly temperatures are actually relatively mild.
 Of course, there have been record-breaking heatwaves occuring over the past years, including this one, so that mildness may be on track to disappearing for good.
-As this goes to press, for example, forecasts for mid-July 2018 show days with temps exceeding 30 degrees C/86 F!
+As this goes to press, for example, forecasts for July 2019 show days with temps exceeding 30 degrees C/86 F!

 Heavy air and storms: Don’t get over-excited about the idea of enjoying nothing but clear, sunny skies during your July stay in the capital.
 Rain is a year-round fact there, and precipitation remains common in the summer.
 It often comes in the form of sudden, sometimes violent storms, too, so make sure you check weather forecasts and keep a rainjacket handy.